 The Center has helped thousands of victims of domestic violence reclaim their lives through the Break the Cycle of Domestic Violence Program (Break the Cycle).
 This program provides critical components in the continuum of care for victims that help them find physical safety, economic stability, financial education, career mentoring and individual coaching, and improved mental health.
 Specific services include: crisis intervention; trauma-informed, evidence-based mental health counseling; information about accessing and navigating the criminal, civil, housing, legal, medical, mental health and other service systems; safety planning; referrals to community resources; education about the dynamics of domestic violence and its cyclical nature; long-term care management; financial counseling; and social-connection support groups that foster empowerment and development of trusted connections.
 In addition, the program provides education to victims and the community and support to the clinicians working with victims of domestic violence through training, peer, and supervisory support.

 The support group meets twice a month.
-Please contact Elisa Castillo for more information.
+Please contact Bolivia Bustamante for more information.